8 cosy Irish pubs with great Christmas decorations to grab a tipple in

 Nothing beats a quiet drink in a cosy Irish pub.
 It’s a simple pleasure we probably took for granted in pre-Covid times but it’s one we appreciate all the more now.
 There’s a definite science to creating the perfect pub atmosphere – a science that few other nations have managed to perfect.

 At Christmas time it boils down to a number of different factors; festive décor, warm lighting, raging turf-laden fires to name but a few.
 There’s a reason we’re known for our Irish hospitality, and it all comes back to the warm enveloping hug of our favourite local pubs.
-Several places really go all out at this time of year though and below you’ll find nine of our favourites.
+Several places really go all out at this time of year though and below you’ll find eight of our favourites.

 Hole in the Wall, Dublin

 Known far and wide as “the Christmas pub”, the Hole in the Wall rarely misses a beat when it comes to their festive décor.
 Nestled against the back wall of Dublin’s Phoenix Park, the place is hard to miss around this time of year with presents, candy canes, and colourful baubles beckoning you to step inside and enjoy the merriment within.
 At 100 metres long, it also qualifies as the longest pub in Europe.

 The pub from the Guinness White Christmas ad, J O’Connell’s may look quiet and unassuming from the outside, but it’s a brilliant spot for a pint of plain.
 Famous as it is, it’s still managed to retain its magic though and has remained relatively untouched since the 1800s.
 The Christmas decorations are limited, but the Christmas spirit is always in full swing.